yibingbingwu/kachess/README.md

 - There are business needs (e.g. regulatory, or contractual commitments) to discover data dependencies and/or to enforce access control

 <details>
-    <summary>To elaborate a big more:</summary>
+    <summary>To elaborate a bit more:</summary>

+## Background

-- Project Kachess is inspired by my recent work at a popular software company where there was a lot of data users and SQL developers, but there was very few data engineers
+- Project Kachess is inspired by my recent work at a popular software company where there was a lot of data users and SQL writers, but there was very few data engineers
     - Many people wrote SQL pipelines besides data engineers: data scientists, BI developers, software engineers, product managers, etc.
     - Most of them wrote pipelines to address their immediate needs, with a hope that one day, someday, a data engineer will take them over
 - As a result, the pipelines were haphazardly done: